-Acute appendicitis is an common surgical pathology and presents with an acute abdomen.
+Acute appendicitis is a common surgical pathology and typically presents with an acute abdomen.
 There are upwards of 35,000 cases in the UK each year.

 Appendicitis has a slight male preponderance and is uncommon at the extremes of age.
 The majority of cases occur in those aged 15-59 years-old.

 The appendix is a short appendage, normally 5-10 cm long, that opens onto the caecum.

 The appendix may also be referred to as the vermiform (to resemble a worm) appendix.
 It is a blind-ended tube that arises at the posteromedial aspect of the caecum at the convergence of the taeniae coli.

 Whilst the base is consistent the appendix itself has a variable position.
 The majority are either retrocaecal (around 60%) or pelvic (around 20%).
 The remaining are preileal, postileal, subcaecal or paracaecal.